 “Good,” said Graybard.
 “We have a plan.
 And if all goes well, Luka will remain on that bridge when we destroy it.”

-“Just make sure Eva has a sword and knows how to take those initial steps you taught those volunteers.
-I’ll be waiting at the gates.
-The first signs of trouble, I will intervene.”
+“Just make sure Eva has a sword and knows how to take those initial steps you taught the volunteers.
+I’ll be waiting at the gate.
+The first sign of trouble, I will intervene.”

 Graybard nodded.
-Josah walked to the back of the barn calling Ena to follow.
+With nothing more to add, Josah walked to the back of the barn calling Ena to follow.
 After stepping through the door, he slammed it shut.
-A few tools hanging on the wall rattled as a pouf of dust floated in the air.
+A few tools hanging on the barn wall rattled as a pouf of dust floated in the air.

 “That went well,” Graybard said, sarcastically.

 Everyone seemed to freeze in place for the moment.
-Not one to tolerate indecision, Sola shouted, “Why are we all standing?
+Not one to tolerate indecision, Sola shouted, “Why are we all standing still?
 There is work to do.”

 He waved at the two women holding the new armor, instructing them to follow Eva Marie to the Manor.
 They were to make adjustments as needed.
 Sola would do what he could to keep the Lady of Bon Abbi safe.